denten-books/plain-text/1-metaphor.md

 [@heidegger_being_1996, 65].
 The metaphoric device frustrates the Heideggerian vision of technology that reveals.
 At hand, the device takes shape as a keyboard, a mouse, or a touch screen.
-But in the mind, as a simulation, it dissembles to behave like a page, a folder, or a wastepaper bin.
+But in the mind, as a simulation, it dissembles to behave similar to page, a folder, or a wastepaper bin.
 The tool---a keyboard or a touch screen---is not encountered for what it is.
 Nor does a simulated tool reveal anything about the material it affects.
 The simulation produces knowledge neither about the thing being simulated (paper or books, for example) nor about the medium giving rise to the simulation (computational device, in our example).

 The simulation is rather designed to conceal the mediated nature of virtual experience.
 It manufactures what Laurel and others call an "interactive